AlicanAkkus/props4j/README.md

 ## Supported types?

-You can these types as follow;
+You can use the these types as follow;
 * integer value or integer array(int, int[])
 * double value or double array(double, double[])
 * float value or float array(float, float[])